 - Friday: Remote, available for ten (10) remote encounters during the following shift options: 9 am to 5 pm, or 10 am to 6 pm

 - Hand sanitizer will be available at the waiting area, exam rooms, bathrooms and reception desk.

-- Surgical masks will be available at the reception desk and exam rooms.
+- Disposable masks will be available at the reception desk and exam rooms.